 ANTH 147.
 Peoples of Southeast Asia.
 Survey of the native peoples of southeast Asia (Laos, Vietnam, Thailand, Philippines, Malaysia, Indonesia, Burma and Singapore).
 Emphasis is on examining the forms of social and cultural pluralism in contemporary southeast Asian societies.
-3 units.
+Units: 3.0.

 ANTH 148.
 Anthropology of Chinese Societies.
 Exploration of the cultures of three Chinese societies (Taiwan, Hong Kong, and the People's Republic of China) in each of their unique historical contexts.
 A comparison and contrast of how these societies, though sharing a common cultural heritage, have had different paths of development in recent times.
 Aspects of culture examined include: the state and political institutions; religious systems; kinship and social organization; economic processes; and issues of regional integration, nationalism and transnationalism.
-3 units.
+Units: 3.0.

 ANTH 149.
 Cultures of South Asia.
 Exploration of cultural practices in different South Asian societies.
 Analyzes the impact of colonialism, post-colonialism and discourses of modernity on South Asian societies.
 Examines the process of state formation, nation-building, communal conflict, economic transformations and the politics of caste, gender and class in contemporary South Asia.
-3 units.
+Units: 3.0.

 ANTH 150.
 Human Osteology.
-Provides students a hands-on, indepth study of human osteology.
+Provides students a hands-on, in-depth study of human osteology.
 Learn growth and development of the skeletal tissues and identification of the individual skeletal elements, and practice basic measurements, sexing and aging of skeletal material.
 A prerequisite for advanced techniques in forensic anthropology.
-Three-hour seminar; students will work with the department's osteological materials Prerequisite: ANTH 001 and ANTH 001A or BIO 022, or instructor permission.
-3 units.
+Three-hour seminar; students will work with the department's osteological materials Prerequisite: ANTH 1 and ANTH 1A or BIO 22, or instructor permission.
+Units: 3.0.

 ANTH 151.
 Human Paleontology.
 Survey of the field of human evolution from primate beginnings to modern humans.
 Emphasizes the interpretation of the fossil evidence and the major trends in hominid evolution, including the origins and relationships of the extinct forms of humans.
-Prerequisite: ANTH 001, ANTH 001A, or instructor permission.
-3 units.
+Prerequisite: ANTH 1, ANTH 1A, or instructor permission.
+Units: 3.0.

 ANTH 152.
 Primate Adaptations.
 Covers the significant dental, skeletal, and soft-anatomical adaptations of the major living families and/or subfamilies within the Order Primates.
 In the process of surveying the adaptations, the student will become familiar with evolutionary theory, taxonomy, embryology, ecology, social systems, biomechanics, effects of size, and the functional morphology of the skeletal system in primates.
 Three-hour seminar, with some lecture and hands-on experience with skeletons and casts.
-3 units.
+Units: 3.0.